Tour of Mont Blanc: complete guide to properly prepare your hike

 5. Courmayeur / Bertone → Val Ferret / La Fouly: valley route, 6–8h depending on arrival.

-6. La Fouly → Champex-Lac: flatter stage, useful for recovery, 4–6h.
+6. La Fouly → Champex-Lac: smoother stage, good for recovery, 4–6h.

-7. Champex-Lac → Trient: terrain rises again, forests and balconies, 5–7h.
+7. Champex-Lac → Trient: rising terrain, forests and balconies, 5–7h.

-Variants: beauty, difficulty, and objective caution
+Variants: beauty, difficulty, and objective vigilance

 Storms: daily organization and useful behaviors

-Falling rocks: increased risk in the Alps
+Rockfalls: increased risk in the Alps

 Hunting in September: visibility and caution off-trail

-Bedbugs: reducing the risk without obsession
+Bedbugs: reducing risk without obsession

 What is the best strategy against storms on the TMB?